-In spring 2018, CGP London launched a new permanent nest box sculpture trail across the gallery’s home, Southwark Park, by the Scottish artist and poet Alec Finlay.
+In spring 2018, Southwark Park Galleries launched a new permanent nest box sculpture trail across the gallery’s park surroundings, by the Scottish artist and poet Alec Finlay.

 The project is a portrait of Southwark Park and our diverse local communities which celebrates the rich biodiversity and stunning surroundings of our park and indeed the city’s parks as a whole in enriching our daily lives through colour, play and wellbeing.

-Finlay has been commissioned to write a new text piece in response to the gallery, our beautiful surroundings and the rich social history of the local area and our neighbours.
+Finlay was commissioned to write a new text piece in response to the gallery, our beautiful surroundings and the rich social history of the local area and our neighbours.

-Twenty-nine texts have been composed to date, referencing a question-and-answer form associated with Romanian-born German poet Paul Celan (1920-1970).
-Twenty of these playful texts have been selected to be emblazoned on a series of colourful nest boxes, to be permanently displayed across Southwark Park and our Gallery Garden.
+Twenty 2-line poems were composed by Alec, referencing a question-and-answer form associated with Romanian-born German poet Paul Celan (1920-1970).
+These playful texts were then emblazoned on a series of colourful nest boxes, permanently displayed across Southwark Park and our Gallery Garden.
 The Nestbox Trail was acquired by Southwark Council’s Art Collection following its launch.

 Some of the poems relate to specific features within the park, such as the memorial tree, Ada Salter’s Rose Garden, the ice cream van, the dolphin sculptures, and the long-lost lido.
 Others look out from their post beyond the park across to Rotherhithe, providing an imagined birds-eye view.

-Questions & Answers (after Paul Celan) has been made possible by the generous support of Southwark Council, Co-op Local Community Fund (thanks to our kind neighbours who shop at The Blue branch, Bermondsey) and Arts Council England.
+Questions & Answers (after Paul Celan) was made possible thanks to the generous support of Southwark Council, Co-op Local Community Fund (thanks to our kind neighbours who shop at The Blue branch, Bermondsey) and Arts Council England.

 Special thanks go to Alec Finlay; Jon Best, Ecology Officer, Southwark Council; Matthew Couper & Paul Cowell, Culture Team, Southwark Council; Rachael Roe & Coral Flood, Arts Officers, GLA; Alan Scott, Complete Ecology; Daisy Lafarge; Jenna Corcoran, Studio Alec Finlay; Hannah Devereux; Andrea Pita, Nicola Cheetham, Andy Chatterton, Paul Toal and Lynne Olding, Parks Team, Southwark Park; Pat Kingwell, Gary Glover, Marjorie Hill and Sharon Bassey and The Friends of Southwark Park.